-As we have already indicated we accept Mr Mitchley's contention that a landlord when opposing the grant of new tenancy is bound by the reasons given in his notice of termination.
-The reason for this, as suggested by Woodfall, is that the notice of termination is in the nature of a pleading.
-The only difference is that such notice cannot be amended, and if a landlord wished to advance some other reason for opposing a grant of a new tenancy, the original notice would have to be withdrawn and a new one served.
-In this case the notice, although it referred to section 11 (1) (e) did not set out any of the reasons set out in the paragraph but only the reason that the appellant wished to dispose of the property to ZIMCO Limited.
-It is necessary, therefore, to deal with Mr Mukelabai's argument that the use of the words 'or otherwise disposing of in paragraph (e) meant that there was no need to consider the existence of a superior landlord or subletting or the question of obtaining a better rental yield by letting the whole of the property.
-We have considered the wording of paragraph (e) and we are satisfied that the various parts of the paragraph are not in the alternative and that all the provisions set out therein would have to be proved before a landlord could successfully oppose the granting of a new tenancy for the reasons set out in the paragraph.
-With regard to the question of whether or not in Zambia there could be a superior landlord within the terms of the paragraph, we do not agree with Mr Mukelabai that because the State or the President is the only superior landlord in Zambia these provisions of the paragraph cannot apply.
+As we have already indicated, we accept Mr. Michley's contention that a landlord when opposing the grant of new tenancy is bound by the reason given in his notice of termination.
+The reason for this as suggested by Woodfall is that the notice of termination is in the nature of a pleading.
+The only difference is that such a notice cannot be amended, and, if a landlord wished to advance some other reason for opposing a grant of a new tenancy, the original notice would have been withdrawn and a new one served.
+In this case the notice, although it referred to section 11(1)(e) did not set out any of the reasons set out in the paragraph but only the reason that the appellant wished to dispose of the property to ZIMCO Limited.
+It is necessary therefore to deal with Mr. Mukelebai's argument that the use of the words "or otherwise disposing of" in paragraph (e) meant that there was no need to consider the existence of a superior landlord or sub-letting or the question of obtaining a better rental yield by letting the whole of the property.

+We have considered the wording of paragraph (e) and we are satisfied that the various parts of the paragraph are not in the alternative and that all provisions set out therein would have to be proved before a landlord could successfully oppose the granting of a new tenancy for the reasons set out in the paragraph.
+With regard to the question of whether or not in Zambia there could be a superior landlord within the terms of the paragraph, we do not agree with Mr. Mukelebai that because the State or the president is the only superior landlord in Zambia, those provisions of the paragraph cannot apply.
 Despite the provisions of the Lands (Conversion of Titles) Act Cap.
-289 there is no reason why in this country there should not be a succession of landlords some of whom would come within the definition of superior landlords.
-We find, therefore, that in order to satisfy the provisions of Section 11 (1) (e) a landlord would have to show the existence of a superior tenancy (other than that from the State) and that the landlord is the owner of the property at the termination of such superior tenancy and that a better rental yield would be got by letting the property as a whole and that on termination of the current tenancy such landlord requires possession of the holding for the purpose of letting or otherwise disposing of the said property as a whole.
-It will be seen, therefore, that we construe, as does Woodfall, the word 'landlord' in the paragraph as meaning a superior landlord and not the immediate landlord.
+289 there is no reason why in this country there should not be a succession of landlords some of whom come within the definition of superior landlords.
+We find, therefore, that in order to satisfy the provisions of section 11(1) (e) a landlord would have to show the existence of a superior tenancy (other than that from the State) and that the landlord is the owner of the property at the termination of such superior tenancy and that a better rental yield would be got by letting the property as a whole and that on termination of the current tenancy such landlord requires possession of the holding for the purposes of letting or otherwise disposing of the said property as a whole.
+It will be seen, therefore, that we construe, as does Woodfall, the word "Landlord" in the paragraph as meaning a superior landlord and not the immediate landlord.
 We say this because the words of the paragraph specifically refer to the landlord as being the owner on the termination of a superior tenancy.

-Despite Mr Mukelabai's argument we are of the opinion that to treat a transfer to a holding company for the purpose of allowing that company to oppose the grant of a new tenancy on the ground that it needed to accommodate its employees in the premises, before the expiration of five years from the date of such transfer, would defeat the object of section 11 (2).
+Despite Mr.Mukelebai's argument we are of the opinion that to allow a transfer to a holding company for the purpose of allowing that company to accommodate its employees in the premises before the expiration of five years from the date of such transfer would defeat the object of section 11(2).